QuantEcon/lecture-python-advanced.myst/lectures/muth_kalman.md

 For Friedman, $\hat x_t$ and not $x_t$ is the consumer’s idea about her/his *permanent income*.

-## Relation between Unobservable and Observable
+## Relationship of Unobservables to Observables

 Now let’s plot $x_t$ and $y_t$.